On modeling weakly stationary processes: Preliminaries

 If

 then $\sigma^2 = Var \left[f(X_0)\right] + 2\sum_{t=1}^\infty Cov[f(X_0),f(X_t)]$ is well-defined and

 as $T \rightarrow \infty.$ \end{thm} A stronger version of Theorem \ref{thm:breuer-major} was proven in a recent article \cite{ivan-et-al}.
 It was shown that the convergence holds even in stronger topologies than the convergence in distribution, e.g. the convergence holds in Wasserstein distance and in Kolmogorov distance.
 Furthermore, applying Theorem 2.1 of \cite{ivan-et-al}, it is possible to study the rate of convergence.
 Obviously, one could apply these results in our setting as well, but for a general function $f,$ the bounds are rather complicated.
-Thus the rate of convergence should be studied case by case.
-However, for an interested reader, we refer to \cite{ivan-et-al}.
+For an interested reader, we refer to \cite{ivan-et-al}.
+It is also known \cite{nou-nua-funcBM} that, under the additional assumption that $f(X_t) \in L^{2+\epsilon}$ for some $\epsilon>0$, a functional version of Theorem \ref{thm:breuer-major} holds, i.e.